Post-Baccalaureate Programs: Everything You Need to Know

 The applicant demonstrates compassion (e.g., kneeling down to appear less imposing, noting that “It wasn’t her fault that the difference between sickness and health for millions was a flimsy plastic card.
 I told her she had done the right thing by bringing her son in when she did.
 I told her it would be ok.”)

-Though there are other people in the anecdote, it is Marisol who shines.
-It is her insight, awareness, and warmth that is on full display, though others play a role in her story.
+Although there are other people in the anecdote, it’s Marisol who shines.
+It is her insight, awareness, and warmth that are on full display.

 3. Could anyone else have written this paragraph, or is it unique to the applicant?